Baneen04/ANN-on-Digits-MNIST-Dataset/README.md

 # ANN-on-Digits-MNIST-Dataset
 In my project, I have implemented an Artificial Neural Network (ANN) to classify handwritten digits from the MNIST dataset.
+The ANN was designed to recognize and categorize digit images by learning from a large set of labeled examples.
+The network's architecture included multiple layers, such as input, hidden, and output layers, enabling it to capture complex patterns and features within the images.
+By training the ANN on the MNIST dataset, I was able to achieve high accuracy in digit classification, demonstrating the effectiveness of neural networks in handling image recognition tasks and pattern learning.